stenyak/motorsport2/doc/readme.win32.txt

  - http://www.selenic.com/mercurial/wiki/index.cgi/TortoiseHg
 Or also the one provided by cygwin.

+WARNING: all instructions below are out of date.
+Cygwin is deprecated, instructions for Mingw will be coming soon.

 First, you need to install certain libs using CygWin:
  - boost-devel
  - gcc/g++